-The Elizabeth & Arthur Barton Farm Campus is the College's second campus and is located southeast of Trenton at 96 Southeast 8th Avenue.
+The Elizabeth & Arthur Barton Farm Campus is located southeast of Trenton at 96 Southeast 8th Avenue.
 The campus includes three classroom buildings: the Lager Laboratory of Plant & Energy Science, the Metcalf Mechanical Resource Center and the Kuttler Animal Science complex.
 The farm campus encompasses 138 acres of farm ground given to the College by the Barton family.
 A wind turbine, two acre pond and numerous test plots are located on the farm campus to support learning.

 Dr. Albert & Vera Cross Hall (CH) was dedicated in 2009 and is located on the northwest corner of the campus.
-It is home to the Allied Health and Life Sciences Department with classrooms and faculty offices, plus the Senator Christopher S. Bond Sciences Lab.
-Additional classrooms are also located in the building.
-The Northwest Missouri State University outreach office is located here, as well as a coffee shop open to the students and the community.
+It is home to the Allied Health and Life Sciences Department with classrooms and faculty offices.
+In addition, the Senator Christopher S.